 Audry has taught ceramics and photography to a diverse range of students since 2007.
 She is a strong supporter of community art education programs and has taught at Vanderbilt University's Sarratt Art Studios, Cheekwood's Frist Learning Center, and Watkins College of Art, Design, and Film's Community Education Program in Nashville.
 Additionally, Audry has taught workshops at venues such as the University of Alaska (Sitka campus), the Appalachian Center for Craft (Smithville, TN), and the Frist Center for the Visual Arts (Nashville, TN).
-She is currently a faculty member of Ensworth High School where she teaches advanced ceramics classes and runs the photography program.
+She was also a faculty member at Ensworth High School for 5 years where she teaught advanced ceramics classes and ran the photography program.

 In in the field of ceramics, Audry can teach a wide range of hand-building and wheel-throwing processes.
 She has experience running clay studios, mixing/formulating different types of glazes, and building/firing different types of kilns.